julienrat/exportblock_v2/blockexport/README.txt

 All contents are the original creations of the mod author.

-Author: prestidigitator (as registered on forum.minetest.net)
+Author: prestidigitator (as registered on forum.minetest.net) & julienrat for v1.1
 License: WTFPL (all content)